Innovating for Authentic Sustainability Accounting and Multicapitalism in the World

 Multicapitalism – A new economic doctrine for sustainability in commerce*

-Organizational performance, then, can and should be thought of in terms of impacts on all vital capitals relative to norms, standards or thresholds for what they would have to be in order to be sustainable.
-Value, it turns out, is by no means restricted to economic assets.
+Organizational performance, then, can be thought of in terms of what a company’s impacts on vital capitals are relative to norms, standards or thresholds for what they would have to be in order to be sustainable.
+Performance accounting should be oriented accordingly.

-As a doctrine, multicapitalism is the evolutionary result of Context-Based Sustainability (CBS), a methodology initially devised for non-financial management only.
-What’s new and exciting about multicapitalism, therefore, is its extension of CBS into the financial domain and to organizational performance more broadly construed.
-Multicapitalism, that is, finally makes integrated Triple Bottom Line management possible.
+As a doctrine, multicapitalism is the evolutionary result of Context-Based Sustainability (CBS), a methodology initially devised for non-financial accounting only.
+What’s new and exciting about multicapitalism, therefore, is the manner in which it expands CBS to include financial performance.
+Multicapitalism, that is, finally makes integrated Triple Bottom Line management and accounting possible.
 This changes everything.

-To help address the challenge of operationalizing multicapitalism in business, we are also pleased to announce our support for the world’s first integrated context-based methodology for measuring, managing and reporting the performance of organizations in a way that takes impacts on all vital capitals fully into account: the MultiCapital Scorecard™.
-If there are twenty-five things that have to happen in order to make the New Economics possible, this is certainly one of them!
+To help address the challenge of operationalizing multicapitalism in business, we co-created and fully support the world’s first and most advanced, context-based (and open-source) integrated methodology for measuring, managing and reporting the performance of organizations in a way that takes impacts on all vital capitals – and their upper and lower limits – into account: the MultiCapital Scorecard.
+If there are twenty-five things that have to happen in order to make sustainable commerce possible, this is certainly one of them!

 The Center for Sustainable Organizations